eezipc/fullstackframeworks-django/README.md

 ## Contact

 * The form has the address and phone number on the side.
-* The form contains three inputs; name, email and message.
+* The form contains five inputs; first name, last name, email, reason and message.
-* The form uses email.js.
+* The form uses formkeep.

-## About

-* This page has a carousel on the centre of the page with links to all three services.
-* There is also a section underneath with a little text with information on the company.

-## Confirm
+## Success (success.html)

 * This is a simple confirmation page that shows when a user books a service.

-## Editbooking
+## Edit Product (edit_product.html)

-* This page is similar to the booking pages except that the user can edit existing data.
+* This page allows an admin to edit a product.
-* Usually, this section is only available to registered users but I have allowed it to be accessed from the link at the bottom of the page.
+* This section is only available to registered admin users.

-## Editprofile

-* This is similar to the editbooking page but in this case the user can edit their profile.

-## Viewbooking

-* The page shows all bookings made on this site.
-Usually only registered users can see their own bookings but it is left open so it CRUD funtionality can be seen.

-## Viewprofile

-* This page allows the user view their profile and if required, the profile can be edited or deleted.

-## Viewprofilebooking
+## New Product (new_product.html)

-* This page allows the user to view the profile associated with their registered account and if required, the profile can be edited or deleted.
+* This page allows an admin to add a new product.
+* This section is only available to registered admin users.

 ## Footer

-* The footer contains links to about, contact, bookings, register and login.
+* The footer contains links to privacy, terms, contact, subscribe, register and login.
 * The footer also contains social media icon links for Facebook & Twitter.
-* The icons change depening on whether a user is logged in.
+* The links change depending on whether a user is logged in.
-* When not logged in, the footer shows the login and register icons.
-When logged in, the footer shows the profile and logout icons.
+* When not logged in, the footer shows the login and register links.
+When logged in, the footer shows the profile and logout links.
 * The footer also contains a copyright notice.

 ## Future features

-* I would like to add a feature to send an email to the user when a booking is made.
-However, this was not requried for this project.
+* I would have liked to add an Amazon or Ebay api to the site.
-* I would also create a page to show all user profiles and lock both pages to admin access only.
+* I would also have liked to add multiple images for each product.

 ## Tools